andreymalg/am_bootcamp/README.md

-# am_bootcamp
+# jb_bootcamp

-Repo for use in bootcamp, starting lesson 12 onward
+Utilities for use in the Introduction to Programming in the Biological Sciences Bootcamp.